RobotsGo/RGOS-RobotsGo-OS/README.md

 **Stage1:**
 On to linux pc find your SD card in you dev tree via runnig $lsblk 'eg /dev/sde' Run build_SD_RPI4_AB2.sh as root '$sudo ./build_SD_RPI4_AB2.sh' enter the sd dev mount when asked
-Let script do its thing.......
+Let the script do its thing.......

 **Stage2:**
 Install sdcard in to rpi4.
 Connect via serial or ssh, log in as alarm password alarm
 Get root by $su
 Run '#./setup.sh'
-Let script do its thing....
+Let the script do its thing....

 **Stage3:**
 Connect via serial or ssh, log in as alarm password alarm